7 Reasons Your Hair Is Dry and Falling Out and How to Fix It

 7. Certain Medications

-Some medications may contribute to hair loss, according to the Mayo Clinic, including those used to treat:
+Some medications may contribute to dry hair and/or hair loss, according to the Mayo Clinic, including those used to treat:

-Fix it: Never stop taking a medication you've been prescribed without talking to your doctor.
-Let your provider know about your symptoms — they may be able to prescribe an alternative drug or offer solutions to help with the side effects.
+Never stop taking a medication you've been prescribed without talking to your doctor.
+Let them know about your symptoms — they may be able to prescribe an alternative drug or offer solutions to help with the side effects.

 Is this an emergency?
 If you are experiencing serious medical symptoms, please see the National Library of Medicine’s list of signs you need emergency medical attention or call 911.